Making the Leap from Ape to Adam

 Consider the phrase on the Christianity Today cover: “Genome science casts doubt on the existence of the first man and woman.”
 This points to the root problem.

 The study of the human genome is recent, but the problem of letting scientific claims overturn the clear teaching of God’s Word goes back two centuries.
 It started in earnest in the early 1800s when most of the church abandoned belief in the Bible’s chronology and the global flood of Noah.
-In its place they adopted the prevailing scientific idea, developed by atheist and deist geologists, that rock layers and fossils required millions of years to form.
+In its place, they adopted the prevailing scientific idea, developed by atheist and deist geologists, that rock layers and fossils required millions of years to form.

 Most Christians didn’t think it mattered to the basic doctrines of their faith, believing that the Bible is primarily about spiritual things, not the physical world.
-Having compromised on the history of the flood and the biblical chronology (which reveals that the whole universe is only a little more that 6,000 years old), many in the church subsequently accepted Darwin’s initial claims that plants and animals evolved over these supposed millions of years (Origin of Species, 1859).
+Having compromised on the history of the flood and the biblical chronology (which reveals that the whole universe is only a little more than 6,000 years old), many in the church subsequently accepted Darwin’s initial claims that plants and animals evolved over these supposed millions of years (Origin of Species, 1859).
 When Darwin later asserted that man had evolved from some apelike creature (Descent of Man, 1871), the theologically liberal wing of the church quickly accepted that too.
-In the late 1800s and early 1900s, many evangelicals resisted biological and human evolution but continued to compromise with millions of years and ignore the global flood.9
+In the late 1800s and early 1900s, many evangelicals resisted biological and human evolution but continued to compromise with millions of years and to ignore the global flood.9

 Even after the resurgence of young-earth creation following the publication of The Genesis Flood (1961), most evangelicals still rejected a young earth and continued to compromise on the age of the universe, saying that it is an insignificant side issue over which Christians can “agree to disagree.”
 Most reject naturalistic evolution, though theistic (God-initiated) evolution (including belief in the evolution of human beings) continues to gain ground among evangelicals.
 Without the biblical foundation of the first male and female made in God’s image, we are now witnessing an alarming increase in the number of professing evangelicals who doubt or deny the Bible’s teaching on gender, marriage, and sexuality.

-The abandonment of these clear teachings of Genesis 1–11 are the result of accepting the supreme authority of the scientific majority.
+The abandonment of these clear teachings of Genesis 1–11 is the result of accepting the supreme authority of the scientific majority.
 It may begin only in some disciplines of science, but it eventually spreads to other areas of the culture and life.
 Consequently, in the formerly Christian Western world, over 60% of young adults are walking away from the church, and polls show that a great many who are staying in the church are doctrinally and morally confused.10 The West is rapidly sinking into spiritual darkness and moral insanity and becoming increasingly closed to the gospel.
 This is all tied to the rejection of the truth of Genesis 1–11.

 As many have argued, Adam is foundational to the gospel and the integrity and authority of the whole Bible.11 Jesus and the New Testament writers clearly believed in and taught the literal truth of Genesis 1–11.
 And they clearly argued that Jesus (the last Adam) came to solve the problems caused by the rebellion of Adam (the first man).
-Without Adam, the gospel collapses (Romans 5:12–21, 8:18–25, and 1 Corinthians 15:12–49).
+Without Adam, the gospel collapses (Romans 5:12–21, 8:18–25; 1 Corinthians 15:12–49).

 Christians make a catastrophic mistake when they abandon what the Bible says about our first parents.